Monte-Carlo tool SANCphot for polarized $\gamma\gamma$ collision simulation: SANCphot numerical results

 \section{SANCphot numerical results}

-The numerical validation was performed in the alpha(0) EW scheme using setup given below. \\ Similarly to \cite{Gounaris:1998qk} the simulation of gamma-gamma collisions is approximated as if they were produced in the $ee$ collider framework.
+The numerical validation was performed in the $\alpha(0)$ EW scheme using setup given below. \\ Similarly to \citep{Gounaris:1998qk} the simulation of gamma-gamma collisions is approximated as if they were produced in the $ee$ collider framework.
 The initial electron energy was picked from 250~GeV, 500~GeV, 1~TeV or 2~TeV, initial laser beam energy irradiating the electrons was set to 1.26120984~Ev.
-Such laser energy provides optimal conversion ratio for the backscattered photons with parameter $x_0 = 4.83$.
+Such laser energy provides optimal conversion ratio for the backscattered photons with parameter $x_0 = 4.83$ (corresponding to electron beam energy 500~GeV).
 The analytic expressions for the 4-boson interaction diverge at high scattering angle making the numeric calculation unstable.
 Therefore the phase space is constrained by $|cos\theta| > 30^{\circ}$.
 Also the final state invariant mass for the processes $\gggg, \gggz, \ggzz$ was constrained to be above 20, 100 and 200~GeV correspondingly.